All Episodes

 You'll go home, put your money you've got in a bank, take the interest, which is going to be higher than the profits.

-I mean, economists like to talk about normal profits and what a normal profit usually is is the going rate of interest.
+I mean, economists like to talk about normal profits, and what a normal profit usually is, is the going rate of interest.

 If your profit is lower than the going rate of interest, you're not going to stay in that business.

-You might as well just buy a CD, buy a treasury bill, whatever.
+You might as well just buy a CD, buy a Treasury bill, whatever.

 So you couldn't be more correct.

-This is exactly what happens every time you raise taxes, and every time you cut taxes.
+This is exactly what happens every time you raise taxes and every time you cut taxes.

-You see the economic pie and large, you see everybody benefit.
+You see the economic pie and large.

-You know the dirty little secret.
+You know, the dirty little secret.

 The dirty little secret is that everybody, every quintile in America has benefited from the Bush tax cuts.